ZhenhanGong/CSnotes/ADS/PowerLyra.md

 ### 3.1 Challenge: Locality vs. Parallelism
   **Low-degree vertex** prefer *locality* over parallelism, since making resource locally accessible can **reduce network latency**.
-As for parallelism, it is not worthwhile since it will introduce more communication, computation and synchronization overhead.<br>
+As for parallelism, it is not worthwhile since it will introduce more communication, computation and *synchronization* overhead.<br>
   **High-degree vertex** prefer *parallelism* over locality, since parallelism can evenly **parallelize the workloads to avoid load imbalance**.
-As for locality, it is not worthwhile since it will incur imbalance, high contention and heavy network traffic.
+As for locality, it is not worthwhile since it will incur imbalance, high contention and *heavy network traffic*.
 <br>

 ### 3.2 Dilemma in natural graph